timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER VII-BUDGET AND FINANCIAL MANAGEMENT MATTERS/Part A-Recurring National Security Authorization Provisions.md

 #### (b) Elements
 * #### (1) In general
-  * Each report report under subsection (a)(1) shall specify, for each unfunded priority covered by the report, the following:
+  * Each report under subsection (a)(1) shall specify, for each unfunded priority covered by the report, the following:

     * (A) A summary description of that priority, including the objectives to be achieved if that priority is funded (whether in whole or in part).